DMVis/DMVis/documentation/visualisations/BarChart.md

 - Type: `string`
 - Default: `'blue'`

-Color of each bar.
+Colour of each bar.

 ## opacity

 - Type: `number | string`
 - Default: `1`

-Opacity of each bar as a number in range [0..1] or a percentage string formatted as '{number}%'.
+The opacity of each bar as a number in the range [0..1] or a percentage string formatted as '{number}%'.

 ## radiusX